ibm-cloud-docs/speech-to-text-data/speech-install.md

     </td>
     <td>
       Backup and restore procedures for both disaster recovery and upgrade of your data.
-The procedures cover the Minio and PostgreSQL datastores.
+The procedures cover the MinIO and PostgreSQL datastores.
     </td>
   </tr>
 </table>